Tips for bloggers from experts

 At the very end of the contribution Schaar goes to a very different point: The trade tax liability, which arises in advertising - albeit starting from a net profit of 24.500 Euro a year.

-Although I would agree with the principle of logic, is on the website of the KSK something different: a business registration is namely for the compulsory insurance under the KSVG as little prerequisite, as it is a reason for exclusion.
-So maybe first ask KSK on a case-by-case basis and describe your own situation?
+Even if I would basically agree with this, the KSK website says something else: A business registration is just as little a requirement for compulsory insurance under the KSVG as it is a reason for exclusion.
+So maybe first ask the KSK in individual cases and describe your own situation?

 The cross with copyright!

-In addition to taxes and social security, copyright can also cause problems.
-The idea of making money with blogging is so popular because everyone can start with it: blog, write something interesting, build up reach (eg with Twitter) - done .. or something ...
-But that could happen soon change if those freedoms are restricted.
+In addition to taxes and social security, copyright law can also cause problems.
+The idea of making money with blogging is so popular because everyone can actually get started: set up a blog, write something interesting, build up reach (eg with Twitter) - done .. or something ...
+But that could happen soon change if these freedoms are restricted.
 There are already approaches to this.

 Net neutrality in the discussion